 After making the choice to become a truck driver, your next big decision is where to go to truck driving school.
 After all, this one decision will directly affect your success within the field for years to come so it should be one you consider thoroughly.
-The following are seven tips keep in mind when choosing a truck driving school:
+The following are seven tips to keep in mind when choosing a truck driving school:

 1.)
 Do Your Research

-Before you apply to truck driving school, do your research.
+Before you apply to a truck driving school, do your research.
 Ask a lot of questions.
 If you know of anyone who is a professional truck driver who has had success in the career field, ask them their opinion.
 What kind of schools do they feel are best for driver training?
 In addition, look through the training instructions and the curriculum each school you are considering offers.
-While each state has it’s own CDL rules, get a head start on what is coming as part of your schooling and training by reading the Arizona Commercial Drivers License CDL manual.
+While each state has its own CDL rules, get a head start on what is coming as part of your schooling and training by reading the Arizona Commercial Drivers License CDL Manual.
 This will give you an idea of what is to come.